vmware/vSphere-machine-learning-extension/examples/model_serving/nlp/spacytextbolb/README.md

 A TextBlob sentiment analysis pipeline component for [spaCy](https://spacy.io/).

-This tutorial guides you to run the example with [this Jupyter notebook](https://github.com/vmware/vSphere-machine-learning-extension/blob/main/examples/model_serving/nlp/spacytextbolb/spacytextbolb.ipynb).
+This tutorial demonstrates how to use spacytextblob on a simple string with a Jupyter notebook.

-Steps to run the example:
+Steps to run the examples:

 1. Create a new notebook server on **Kubeflow on vSphere** dashboard with 0.5 CPU and 1G RAM using custom Docker image `projects.registry.vmware.com/models/notebook/inference:nlp-pytorch-cpu-v3`.
 GPU is not needed.